 With the advances made in collecting and processing forensic evidence, we often read about cases of innocent people being to sent prison for many years only to be cleared later by new DNA evidence.
 Innocent people have also been convicted of committing horrible crimes, including rape and murder, without any real physical evidence, based on the testimony of traumatized victims and witnesses.
 Even though the system is clear: someone must found “guilty beyond a reasonable doubt” legal errors, human errors — and even personal bias, can lead a jury to render a guilty verdict even when there may actually be considerable doubt.

 As is the case with any institution, sometimes, our criminal justice system fails and the defendant suffers as a result.
-When this happens, there is still another avenue the defense attorney can use to help a client — the appeal.
+When this happens, there is still another avenue a Michigan criminal appeals attorney can use to help a client — the appeal.

 The Criminal Appellate Court system is designed up to allow the convicted the ability to request a review of another court’s decision, change or withdraw a plea, and make motions for a variety of legal purposes including to challenge imprisonment, an unfair sentence, or, in some cases, have the court consider new evidence that could not have been known prior to a verdict (such as DNA evidence proving innocence.)
-Motions for a new trial are also frequently filed — but also frequently denied so it is extremely important the you hire an attorney who can successfully handle your criminal appeal from start to finish.
+Motions for a new trial are also frequently filed — but also frequently denied so it is extremely important the you hire a Michigan criminal appeals lawyer who can successfully handle your criminal appeal from start to finish.

 The Michigan Court of Appeals has the authority to correct mistakes and overturn decisions made by the trial courts including wrongful convictions and unfair sentences.
 In turn, the Michigan Supreme Court can also do the same for erroneous decisions made by the Court of Appeals.
 And, the United States Supreme Court has the final say over all appeals in the nation, including those made by the Michigan Supreme Court.